puupee/puupee-api-go/docs/StringSetKeyValueDto.md

 HasDurationSeconds returns a boolean if a field has been set.

+### SetDurationSecondsNil

+`func (o *StringSetKeyValueDto) SetDurationSecondsNil(b bool)`

+ SetDurationSecondsNil sets the value for DurationSeconds to be an explicit nil

+### UnsetDurationSeconds
+`func (o *StringSetKeyValueDto) UnsetDurationSeconds()`

+UnsetDurationSeconds ensures that no value is present for DurationSeconds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)